 The issuing banks have their own fraud protections in place and play a vital role in approving or declining transactions.
 In this section, we evaluate the performance of the issuers, disregarding the card brand.
 We want to observe whether there is a meaningful difference in their credit card vs debit card success rates.
 The analysis is performed for the issuers with at least 100,000 credit and debit card transactions.

-Figure 4 shows the bar plot of debit (dark blue) and credit (orange) declines for the top 5 banks, according to the criteria explained above.
+Our analysis shows the bar plot of debit (dark blue) and credit (orange) declines for the top 5 banks, according to the criteria explained above.
 It is interesting that all the issuers have a better success rate with a credit card vs debit card.
 The decline rate for credit varies between 4.5% and 7.5%.
 At the same time, debit declines vary between 7% for Bank of America to 12% for Chase.
 In fact, the worst credit card decline rates outperform the lowest debit card decline rates.

 Bank of America tops both categories with a ~4% and a ~7% debit decline rate.
 At 1%, Wells Fargo represents the smallest difference between credit and debit decline rates.